TOC Home back

 Illustration(s)

-This is a large circular illustration with a small circule in the centre, and twelve segments outside that.
+This is a large circular illustration with a small circle in the centre, and twelve segments outside that.
 In the centre is an 8-pointed star with clouds, with a short sentence written around it.
 Each of the segments has, from outside to inside, a word or words written in red ink, a short paragraph of text and a small moon face either in red or faint yellow.

 Text